-However, an important question concerning the Redevelopment Agency's exemption claim is whether the demolition of a building containing asbestos (friable or not) can be considered a removal or remedying of a release of hazardous waste.
-The definitions of "remove" and "remedy" contained in the Health and Safety Code suggest taking action which is necessary to abate a danger created by the release or threatened release of hazardous waste.
+However, an important question concerning the redevelopment Agency's exemption claim is whether the demolition of a building containing asbestos (friable or not) can be considered a removal or remedying of a release of hazardous waste.
+The definitions of "remove" and "remedy" contained in the Health and safety Code suggest taking action which is necessary to abate a danger created by the release or threatened release of hazardous waste.
 In the case at hand, the demolition of the buildings caused a release of hazardous waste (asbestos), and the Redevelopment Agency remedied and removed the release when it submitted the asbestos for disposal.
 Even if some of the asbestos in the buildings was friable, and could constitute a "release" of hazardous waste caused by the previous owners, any appropriate remedy or removal action concerning that release would have focused on the portion of the building containing the asbestos.
 The asbestos could have been removed, or perhaps covered, and the building would continue to serve a function.
-Although it is unlikely that all the asbestos in all the buildings was friable, even this scenario could have been remedied by less than total demolition.
+Although it is unlikely that all the asbestos in all the buildings was friable, even this scenario could have been remedied by less that total demolition.

-The Redevelopment Agency's letter indicates that it acquires property and demolishes buildings in order to provide land for development, and not to abate dangers to the environment caused by friable asbestos.
-The Redevelopment Agency cannot, therefore, claim the exemption afforded in Section 25174.7, and must pay the appropriate generator (Section 25205.5) and disposal fees (Sections 25174 and 25345) based on the asbestos removed from the demolished building.
+Your letter indicates that the Redevelopment Agency acquires property and demolishes buildings in order to provide land for development, and not to abate dangers to the environment caused by friable asbestos.
+The Redevelopment Agency cannot, therefore, claim the exemption afforded in Section 25174.7, and must pay the appropriate generator fee based on the amount of asbestos removed from the demolished buildings.